bytedance/matxscript/docs/source/tutorial_doc/advanced_usage.rst

 ***************************************
 Multithreading
 ***************************************
-Due to Gobal Interpreter Lock (GIL) implemented in Python interpreter, multithreading in Python can be truly executed in parallel.
+Due to Gobal Interpreter Lock (GIL) implemented in Python interpreter, multithreading in Python can‘t be truly executed in parallel.
 In matx, we implement matx.pmap to support multithreading in C++.

 .. code-block:: python3